T.I.: Family

 In 2001, T.I. began a relationship with Xscape member Tameka "Tiny" Cottle.
 The couple married on July 30, 2010, in Miami Beach, Florida.
 Together, they have two sons and one daughter.
 His daughter from that marriage, Heiress, performs under the name Heiress Harris.
 In June 2024, Heiress performed at the BET Awards 2024 with collaborator Savannah McConneaughey, who performs under the stage name VanVan.
 In addition, T.I. has two sons with Lashon Dixon, and a daughter from a relationship with R&B singer Ms. Niko.
 Through his marriage to Cottle, T.I. has one stepdaughter.
 In December 2016, Tiny filed for divorce from T.I.
 The couple have been working on a reconciliation.
 On February 22, 2019, T.I. lost his older sister, Precious Harris, to a car accident that put her on life support a week earlier.

 In November 2019, T.I. was widely criticized after telling the Ladies Like Us podcast that he annually accompanied his 18-year-old daughter Deyjah Harris to have her hymen gynaecologically checked to confirm her virginity, despite the fact that such tests are viewed as unreliable as the hymen can be broken by other causes.
 Such tests were condemned in 2018 by the World Health Organization (WHO), UN Human Rights and UN Women, as "medically unnecessary, and often times painful, humiliating and traumatic".
 T.I. initially responded by claiming he was never in the exam room during the procedure, although he later admitted he had been when his daughter was younger.
-In June 2020, Deyjah addressed the controversy, saying that the experience was "traumatising", had negatively impacted her relationship with her father and that she wanted to be a better parent than he was.
+In June 2020, Deyjah addressed the controversy in an episode of T.I. & Tiny: Friends and Family Hustle, saying that the experience was "traumatising", had negatively impacted her relationship with her father and that she wanted to be a better parent than he was.
+In a 2025 Instagram post celebrating his birthday, his daughter wrote that he had “redefined what fatherhood looks like in this bloodline” and that, because of him, she and her siblings could “start from love instead of lack.”